-Although 70% of the Earth's surface is covered by the oceans, fish accounts for only 7% of the protein sources for human consumption.
+Although 70% of the Earth's surface is covered by the oceans, fish accounts for only 7% of all protein sources produced for human consumption.
+The UN estimates that the global population will grow to approximately 9.74 billion by 2050.

-Assuming consumption per capita stays constant, this implies a 29% increase in demand for protein.
+Assuming consumption per capita stays constant, this implies a 28% increase in demand for protein.
+In product weight that means an increased consumption of 133 million tonnes of meat of which 43 million tonnes of fish meat.
 The UN however, estimates that demand will actually double.
 We know that resources for increased land-based protein production will be scarce, so a key question is how the production of protein sources from the sea can be expanded.

-Source: FAO (2017) FAOstat Food Balance Sheets, UN (2019) World Population Prospects: the 2019 Revision
+Source: FAO (2018) FAOstat Food Balance Sheets, UN (2019) World Population Prospects: the 2019 Revision